EddieTheEd/Obsidian-Vault/001_Notes/Water Quality.md

 The acid also attacks soil minerals, releasing metals like aluminium and iron.
 Rainfall can then wash the acid and metals from the disturbed soil into the surrounding environment.

+## Pearson Notes
+- Sources of chemical contamination:
+	- Run-off from farms and cities
+	- Run-off from industrial and mining wastes
+	- Lead used in solder in copper water pipes
+- Types of chemical contaminants:
+	- Heavy metals
+	- Pollutants from fertilisers
+	- Organic pollutants

+- Heavy metal contamination
+	-

 ---
 ## References